DavidMagdyNawar/JetbrainsComposeMultiplatform/README.md

+# AI Generator for Kotlin Multiplatform Mobile Apps

-This is a Kotlin Multiplatform project targeting Android, iOS.
+This is a Compose multiplatfrom application designed for showing a **list of products** and targeting Andoir, IOS

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: